 Stephanie holds the inaugural role as the Chief Convening and Education Officer at Texas Health Institute.
 In her prior position as Director of Convenings and Education, she was the lead on several internal and external convenings such as the Southern Obesity Summit, Texas Primary Care Consortium Annual Summit, Communities Joined in Action National Conference, the Mountain States Regional Genetics Network, National Conference on Quality Healthcare for Culturally Diverse Populations, and more.
 Stephanie has been a part of the THI team since 2010 with prior experience inclusive of Sales, Event and Pre-Opening management roles at Marriott and Starwood hotel properties.
 Stephanie graduated from Texas State University with a bachelor’s degree in Mass Communications with a focus in Public Relations and minor in Psychology.

-Katie joined Texas Health Institute in September 2019 as Convenings & Education Coordinator.
-She provides support for several internal and external convenings, including the Southern Obesity Summit, Communities Joined in Action National Conference, Texas Primary Care Consortium Annual Summit, Pain & Addiction Summit, and Mountain States Regional Genetics Network Annual Summit.
-Previously, Katie has held various marketing, communication, and community outreach roles for both international and local nonprofits, including VisionTrust International and Compassion International.
-Katie earned a Bachelor of Arts in Communication with a minor in Psychology from Texas A&M University in 2012 and a Master of Public Health in Health Promotion & Community Health Sciences from Texas A&M University School of Public Health in 2019.
+Katie Bradley currently serves as the convenings production manager at Texas Health Institute.
+She joined Texas Health Institute in September 2019 as a convenings and education coordinator.
+She provides logistical support for several internal and external convenings, including the Texas Primary Care Consortium Annual Summit, Mountain States Regional Genetics Network Annual Summit, James Steele Conference on Diseases in Nature Transmissible to Humans, and various ECHO and ECHO-like programs.
+When the COVID-19 pandemic emerged in 2020, Katie devoted herself to becoming THI’s resident wizard of virtual convenings.
+Previously, she held various marketing, communication, project coordination, and community outreach roles for both international and local nonprofits, including VisionTrust International and Compassion International.
+Katie earned a Bachelor of Arts in communication with a minor in psychology from Texas A&M University in 2012 and a Master of Public Health in health promotion and community health sciences from Texas A&M University School of Public Health in 2019.

 Nishi Singhal comes to THI as our program officer in primary care, with a ten-year background of working with various nonprofits on bettering communities.
 Most recently, she led a philanthropy organization dedicated to improving the mental well-being of individuals with deep-rooted trauma.
 Nishi has worked with the Michigan Public Health Institute in health system transformation, helping the state of Michigan with payment and delivery system reform.
 She’s worked with one of the largest Accountable Care Organizations in the country, helping Michigan health systems and providers earn a significant shared savings.
 Nishi has a bachelor’s degree in psychology from the University of Michigan and a master's degree in public health from the University of Illinois of Chicago.